Anshumittal123/30Daya-JavaScript-challege/README.md

 # Day 12 Error Handling
 This is a day 12 of challenges to practices Error Handing like basic error handling, finally block, custom error objects, error handling in promise, graceful error handling in fetch.

+# Day 13 Modules
+This is a day 13 of challenges to practices Modules like create and exporting modules, name and default export, importing entire module, using third-party modules, module bundling.